zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 ### Initializing the Grid inside a hidden container

 If a scrollable Grid with a set height is initialized while inside a hidden container, the Grid will not be able to adjust its vertical layout correctly, because Javascript size calculations do not work for elements with a `display:none` style.
+In such cases there are several options:

+1. Grid should be initialized when it becomes visible;
+1. The Grid's layout must be adjusted manually, using code from the above example.
+1. Instead of setting an overall height for the Grid in its configuration, you can define height for the scrollable data area only.
+In this case no height calculations will be made.

+    #GridID .k-grid-content
+    {
+        height: 270px;
+    }

-In such cases the Grid should be initialized when it becomes visible, or its layout must be adjusted manually, using code from the above example.
-If virtual scrolling is used and the Grid is initialized while hidden, its dataSource should be refetched when the widget becomes visible:
+If virtual scrolling is used and the Grid is initialized while hidden, its dataSource should be refetched when the widget becomes visible.
+This will also readjust the scrollable data area's height and no other coding is required.

 	$("#GridID").data("kendoGrid").dataSource.fetch();

-This will also readjust the scrollable data area's height.

 ### Column widths